Are you observing a whoosh of original content when the variant loads?

 - Compromising on the seamless User Experience

-- Ultimately letting users see the original variation before the changes appear which puts your experiment at a risk of failing.
+- Ultimately letting users see the original variation before the changes appear puts your experiment at risk of failing.

 Do business websites allow placement of Antiflicker?

-To summarize, we have discussed the bare bones of anti flicker snippets, how it mitigates the flickering issue, and smoothens the user experience.
+To summarize, we have discussed the bare bones of anti-flicker snippets, and how it mitigates the flickering issue and smoothens the user experience.
 Ultimately reduce the page flicker effect.

 Still, experiencing issues?
 Or have a story to share?
 Write to us in the comment section and let our experts help you!